 For the fitting process, we used the Xspec Spectral Fitting Package v 12.10.1n in a Python v 3.7.4. environment: PyXspec, (Gordon & Arnaud 2021).
 We considered the Galactic absorption modelled by the Tuebingen-Boulder ISM absorption model, TBabs, with updated abundances, (Wilms et al. 2000).
-We used Galactic hydrogen column values from "nH Column Density Tool" from the HEASARC server, (HI4PI Collaboration et al. 2016), see Table 1.
-For all the models that include the redshift parameter, z, the value was fixed at the source redshift.
+We used Galactic Hydrogen column values from "nH Column Density Tool" from the HEASARC server, (HI4PI Collaboration et al. 2016), see Table 1.
+For all the models that include the redshift parameter, z, the value is fixed at the source redshift.
 Errors are quoted at 1σ confidence level or 90 percent for one free parameter.

-In order to characterize the X-ray emission, we performed a systematic analysis of the spectra by adding components, either additive or multiplicative, to a baseline continuum model.
+In order to characterize the X-ray emission, we performed a systematic analysis of the spectra by adding components -either additive or multiplicative-to a baseline continuum model.
 As we build a nested model, we can calculate the F-test for additive components, where an F-test > 95% indicates that the new component significantly improves the fit.
 For multiplicative components, such as the absorption models, we used the Akaike Information Criterion (AIC, Akaike 1974).
-We first calculated the AIC value, equation 1, where k corresponds to the number of free parameters in each model.
-The comparison between both models is given by the factor F{AIC} , resulting from equation 2, where AIC{NEW} refers to the model with the new component.
-The inverse, $1/F{AIC}$, indicates the improvement of the new and more complex model, (e. g.
-Krongold et al. 2021).
+We first calculate the AIC value, Eq.
+1, where k corresponds to the number of free parameters in each model.
+The comparison between both models is given by the factor, $F{\rm AIC}$, resulting from Eq.
+2, where AIC{NEW} refers to the model with the new component.
+The inverse, $1/F{\rm AIC}$, indicates the improvement of the new and more complex model, e.g. (Krongold et al. 2021).

-$$AIC = 2k + \chi^2, \tag{1}$$
+$$AIC = 2k + \chi^2 \tag{1}$$

-$$F{\text{AIC}} = \exp((\text{AIC}{\text{NEW}} - \text{AIC}0)/2).$$ (2)
+$$F{AIC} = \exp((AIC{NEW} - AIC_0)/2) \tag{2}$$

 3.2.1.
-The Hard Band (2-10 keV) Spectral Range
+The hard band (2-10 keV) spectral range

-The hard band corresponds to the energy range of 2 - 10 keV.
-In this range, we fitted the main continuum component with a power law, using the model zpowerlw, reporting the resulting photon index, Γ and normalization in units of photons keV^{-1} cm-2 s-1.
+The hard band corresponds to the energy range of 2-10 keV.
+In this range, we fitted the main continuum component with a power law, using the model zpowerlw, reporting the resulting photon index, Γ and normalization in units of photons keV-1 cm-2 s-1.
 Subsequently, we tested for the presence of emission lines using the model zgauss.
-We only tested for narrow lines, with width fixed at $\sigma = 0.05$ keV.
-The most prominent Xray emission line in AGN is the Fe K α at 6.4 keV; if present, we reported the value of the normalization in units of photons $cm^{-2} s^{-1}$.
-We additionally tested for the presence of narrow emission lines corresponding to ionized Fe: Fe XXV at 6.697 keV and/or Fe XXVI at 6.966 keV (Bianchi et al. 2005).
+We only tested for narrow lines, with width fixed to $\sigma = 0.05$ keV.
+The most prominent X-ray emission line in AGN is the Fe K α at 6.4 keV, if present, we reported the value of the normalization in units of photons cm-2 s-1.
+We additionally tested for the presence of narrow emission lines corresponding to ionized Fe: FeXXV at 6.697 keV and/or FeXXVI at 6.966 keV, (Bianchi et al. 2005).
 Lastly, we tested for a possible contribution from a cold absorber, fitted using the model zTBabs.
 If significant, we reported the column density in units of 10^{22} cm-2.
 The results of the hard band fitting are shown in Table 2.

 3.2.2.
-The Full Band (0.5-10 keV) Spectral Range
+The full band (0.5-10 keV) spectral range

-Extending our analysis to the full energy band, (0.5 - 10 keV), we first applied our hard band baseline model to the EPIC-pn data.
-This allowed us to verify the presence of additional spectral features such as a soft excess and absorption.
+Extending our analysis to the full energy band, (0.5-10 keV), we first applied our hard band baseline model to the EPIC-pn data.
+This allowed us to verify the presence of additional spectral features such as soft excess and absorption.